Knowledge-only mode

 - Positive feedback about finding information easily

-Conditional knowledge display - Use automation rules to show different snippets based on user properties.
+Conditional display - Use automation rules to show different snippets based on user properties.
 Show region-specific regulations only to relevant teams.

-Collaborative knowledge building - Use comments and variables to crowdsource improvements.
+Collaborative building - Use comments and variables to crowdsource improvements.
 Teams contribute examples that make procedures clearer.

 Keep it current - Set quarterly reviews for critical procedures.
 Outdated knowledge is worse than no knowledge.